-- 1. Students will demonstrate competency in designing assessments for academic problems.
-These assessments will use principles of curriculum-based assessment and standardized instruments. - 2.
+- 1. Students will develop concise, targeted problem identification statements for academic problems that lead to evidence-based assessments and interventions. - 2.
 Students will demonstrate competency in designing group and individual evidence-based interventions (based on previous assessments) for academic problems.
-Students will incorporate means of monitoring progress of students and making intervention changes, as needed. - 3.
-Students will demonstrate intervention and monitoring skills in the context of a problem-solving process and will use their skills to improve the implementation (e.g., implementation fidelity) of the RTI/MTSS model in their respective professional settings. - 4.
-Students will demonstrate competency in collaborating and consulting with teachers and other professionals, parents in designing and monitoring academic interventions. - 5.
+Students will incorporate means of monitoring progress, assessing treatment fidelity, and making intervention changes when needed. - 3.
+Students will demonstrate competency in collaborating and consulting with teachers, other professionals, and parents in designing and monitoring academic interventions. - 4.
 Students will be able to describe how diversity issues (e.g. culture, race, ethnicity, socioeconomic status, religion, and gender) influence learning problems in school-aged children and adolescents.
 Assessment and intervention plans will be developmentally sensitive and culturally responsive.
-Students will demonstrate a compassionate, non-judgmental attitude and behaviors towards persons and families with learning problems.
+Students will demonstrate a compassionate, non-judgmental attitude.